sujiatong/Final-project-MUSA-6950/README.md

 ### Use the Sentiment Score in Your Code

+- The system takes a text input about description of street view images from the user.
+- The text is sent to the LLM with a carefully designed prompt asking the model to analyze its sentiment.
+- The model returns a result classifying the input as positive, negative, or neutral, along with a brief summary.

+using second image of my feeling description

 ```
 text =  "This avenue feels open, bright, and lively with wide sidewalks and beautiful views of the sky."